Adrian-Ng/Adrian-Ng.github.io/_posts/2018-09-23-yahoo-finance.md

 * a closing price
 * unity

-When these get passed to `reduce`, they are simply added to a running total and running count.
+When we emit from `map` to `reduce`, they are simply added to a running total and running count.

 #### Stream.reduce